alirezamshi-zz/aaa/README.md

 python run.py
 ```

-## API
+## Functions

-We have implemented several APIs to ease the train and test process, some of them are as follows:
+We have implemented several functions to ease the train and test process, some of them are as follows:

 ### Feature Generation